 LINE UP / YN CYMRYD RHAN

 Max PorterMax Porter's debut 'Grief Is A Thing With Feathers' was one of those unclassifiable books that connected with readers on a profound level.
 His new novel, 'Lanny', was long listed for this year’s Booker Prize for his book ‘Lanny’.
+He'll be presenting parts of both with a live musical backing.
+Don't miss.

 Find out more at www.maxporter.co.uk